3lbits/CIM4NoUtility/Telemark-120/README.md

-# DIGIN10
+# Telemark-120
+> [!NOTE]
+> The DIGIN10 model has been renamed to Telemark-120 (05.06.2024)

 ## Background

 Integrations, exchange of models and data between systems and businesses will become an important and essential process for the energy industry.
 Today this process is often a based on one to one integrations between systems/applications and ad-hoc solutions.

-In the project «DIGIN CIM grunnprofiler for beregninger og simuleringer i distribusjonsnett» DIGIN wants to engage with the DSOs and the vendors to develop and standardize a set of common profiles for analysis and simulation purposes in tools and systems like SCADA, DMS, NIS and GIS.
+In «ElBits Data Standardization» ElBits wants to engage with the DSOs and the vendors to develop and standardize a set of common profiles for analysis and simulation purposes in tools and systems like SCADA, DMS, NIS and GIS.
 The outcome will be increased reuse of an interface, higher data quality and lower implementation cost for all system applications and interfaces.
 This again will contribute to more efficient operations and grid development.

-DIGIN has developed a test model, the DIGIN10 model for the regional and local distribution grid, that can be used together with the NORDIC44 transmission grid model for the nordic TSO grid.
-The DIGIN10 model contains the whole grid from the transmission connection to the local end user.
+ElBits/DIGIN has developed a test model, the Telemark-120 model for the regional and local distribution grid, that can be used together with the NORDIC44 transmission grid model for the nordic TSO grid.
+The Telemark-120 model contains the whole grid from the transmission connection to the local end user.

  CGMES v3.0 using CIM17 is the basis for the profiles.
 CDPSM v2.0 is used as basis for the profiles that are not included in the CGMES v3.0.
-The DIGIN10 model contains two boundary model profiles, one between each model authority set (MAS).
+The Telemark-120 model contains two boundary model profiles, one between each model authority set (MAS).

 ## Definitions